 where $A_1$ and $A_2$ are the $2\psi$ anisotropy coefficients from equation (3), $c{ref}$ is the reference model speed, and $c_A^{max}$ is the maximum speed with respect to $\psi$ .
-The $4\psi$ maps are included in the inversion to minimize the bias of the $2\psi$ maps caused by their absence, and are damped similarly to the $2\psi$ maps in the inversion.

-The inversion procedure of Barmin et al. (2001) has been modified to include spatially extended surface wave sensitivity kernels for both minor arc (Ritzwoller et al., 2002) and major arc surface waves (Levshin et al., 2004).
+The inversion procedure of Barmin et al. (20021has been modified to include spatially extended surface wave sensitivity kernels for both minor arc (Ritzwoller et al., 2002) and major arc surface waves (Levshin et al., 2004).
 We refer to the use of these finite frequency kernels as "diffraction tomography", in contrast with "ray theory" which assumes that surface wave sensitivity is confined to an infinitesimally wide great-circle linking source and receiver.
 The inversions shown here are based on diffraction tomography for the isotropic part $(A_0)$ , but ray theory for the anisotropic coefficients $(A_1, \ldots, A_4)$ .
 We use ray theory for the anisotropic part of the model because the diffraction theory for anisotropy remains unclear to us.
 In particular, when using diffraction tomography to compute travel times through an azimuthally anisotropic model the local azimuth at the scatterer is not uniquely defined.
-By considering various alternative choices for the local azimuth, we argue in the Appendix that, at least at large scales across the Pacific, diffraction effects will not modify the characteristics of the anisotropic model that we interpret here.
-Ray theory for the anisotropic part of the model, therefore, will be sufficiently accurate for our purposes.
+By considering various alternative choices for the local azimuth, we argue in the Appendix that, at least for the Pacific, diffraction effects will not modify the characteristics of the anisotropic model that we interpret here.
+Ray theory for anisotropic part of the model, therefore, will be sufficiently accurate for our purposes.